 Finally, in the summer of 2006, I found myself at Google, surrounded by geeks.
 And you know what?
 They use smileys all the time.
 I probably started using them just to fit in and not get fired, and didn’t really see a huge value in them.
 At some point, however, I started to realize the great thing about smileys.
 They let you say almost anything without risking offense.
-As someone whose constant attitude of “I can’t believe you took that personally/seriously, you idiot” gets me into trouble more often than I’d like, I’ve found smileys to be a great safety net.
+As someone whose constant attitude of “I can’t believe you took that personally/seriously, you fool” gets me into trouble more often than I’d like, I’ve found smileys to be a great safety net.
 Let’s take a look at an example:

 Without a smiley: